Karwelox/VisuaLive/ReadMe.md

 If a beat is detected, it saves the time when the beat is detected in a queue.<br>
 If the queue is full, It calculates the variance of the distance of the times.<br>
 If the variance is under a certain threshold, we calculate the BPM as : sum of the delta times of the queue / size of the queue. <br>
-The bpm values is updated, unless it is similar to the previous BPM value detected. <br>
+The bpm values is updated, unless it is similar to the previous BPM value detected. <br><br>